How can iGIVE?

 Learn about philanthropy, innovation, and social change - then make it happen!
-As a class you'll identify a social cause you're passionate about then invest $10,000 to an organization promoting change.
-You'll practice the leadership and entrepreneurial skills of innovators who are changing the world ... for good.
+As a class you'll identify a social cause you're passionate about then donate $10,000 to a real local organization!
+You'll learn and practice leadership skills that will help you change the world for good.

 You can expect to:

-• Learn effective approaches and entrepreneurial skills required to achieve social impact.
+- Learn approaches and entrepreneurial skills required to make social impact.

-• Develop skills in research, teamwork and presentation.
+- Develop skills in research, teamwork and leadership.

 Spring Semester: You will take PLCY215 – Innovation and Social Change: Do Good Now.
-This three-credit course provides the opportunity to work on a social issue that you care about.
-You will investigate the issue, interview stakeholders, and develop a mission statement and project plan.
-With a team of students you will test your project, receiving feedback from your peers in the 8-week, student-run, Do Good Challenge.
+This three-credit course provides the opportunity to work on a social issue of your choice.
+You will investigate the issue, interview stakeholders, and develop a project plan.
+Your student led team will have the opportunity to compete in the campus-wide Do Good Challenge.
 This course meets the General Education requirement of Scholarship in Practice.

 Professor Bory has spent her career building strong and diverse leaders, teams, and systems in the public and nonprofit sectors.
 Most recently she served in the Obama Administration as a Senior Advisor for the Department of Labor in the areas of disability employment and workforce equity; and before that led public engagement at the federal agency that runs AmeriCorps.

 Professor Bory’s own leadership trajectory began early on when she advanced from AmeriCorps member to Director of one of the largest-longest standing AmeriCorps programs in California.
-She embodies a fierce desire to provide similar opportunities to all emerging leaders regardless of race, gender, or zip code.
+She’s committed to providing similar opportunities to all emerging leaders regardless of race, gender, or zip code.
 She has also taught leadership at American University.
 She holds a M.S. in Organization Development from American University.